stevvvns/incomponent/README.md

 	 * Any `ref`s that you read the `.value` of the first time the callback is invoked are tracked as dependencies automatically
 	 * If there are additional `ref`s you evaluate only conditionally, you can include them in the optional second argument to track them as well.
  * If you call the cleanup parameter with a callback, it will be invoked before the derive is recalculated and after the component is unmounted.
- * Derives cannot be `async`, but you can resolve async functions inside and set refs from the result
+ * **Derives cannot be `async`**, but you can resolve async functions inside and set refs from the result.
- * Derives cannot contain other derives, they should all be at the top level of your setup function.
+ * **Derives cannot contain other derives**, they should all be at the top level of your setup function.

 #### `comp(function SetupFunction() {})`
  * This is how you make a web component.
-It gets named by changing the function name to dash case, so don't use an arrow.
-This one becomes `<inc-setup-function>`
+ * Component names are `<inc-${dashCased(setupFunction.name)}`, so your function can't be anonymous, an arrow, or mangled/removed by your build system.
  * The function provided here is called once during the instantiation of each instance of your component.
 	 * Your general goal here is to set up (hence "setup function") and return the mechanics of your component:
 		 * `ref`s for state and props